Mumbai: Abandoned by son, 85-year-old languishes in KEM compound

-Given no other option other than a surgery to amputate Mahadevi Yadav’s infected legs an operation doctors said had low survival rates her son chose to leave her in a wheelchair inside the hospital compound on November 27
+Given no other option other than surgery to amputate Mahadevi Yadav’s infected legs an operation doctors said had low survival rates her son chose to leave her in a wheelchair inside hospital compound

 Mahadevi Yadav sits quietly on her wheelchair, gazing away into nothingness.
 Amidst the flurry of activity at the KEM Hospital in Parel, she only has her blankets for company besides an occasional person who asks her about her health.

 Security staffers at KEM hospital say they offer tea and snacks to Mahadevi Yadav.
 An occasional visitor also asks her for her well-being